Some Common Objections to Paedobaptism Answered in

 6. There is a great discrepancy between baptism and circumcision

-7. There is an inconsistency involved in baptizing infants, but denying them the Lord's supper.
+7. There is an inconsistency involved in baptizing infants, but denying them the

 8. Circumcision a National Sign.